Virulentis/Card-Web-Scraper/README.md

 FILENAME, OUTPUT_PATH:
  - FILENAME: path to the input file.
- - OUTPUT_PATH: path to the output file (including the results name and file extension.
+ - OUTPUT_PATH: path to the output file (including the results name and file extension).

 ### Running